Texas Tech Has a Disability Services Site

 Full-time vs. Part-time Studies at Texas Tech University

-Compared to other colleges and universities across the nation, Texas Tech is more diverse than average in terms of overall diversity.
-We rank Texas Tech #566 out of 2,238.
+Compared to other colleges and universities across the nation, Texas Tech receives top marks for overall diversity.
+We rank Texas Tech #445 out of 3,514.

 The chart below shows each element that we looked at to determine this ranking, and how that metric compares to the national average.
 100 would indicate excellent diversity in each category, and 1 would mean poor diversity.

 Texas Tech has a total of 504 student athletes, 302 men and 202 women who compete in inter-collegiate athletics.

 For more information about athletics including per-team sizes, coaching and scholarships check out our Guide to Texas Tech University Athletics